CUBRID/cubrid-manual/en/install.rst

 *   The libraries that should be added.

     *   Curses Library (rpm -q ncurses)

+        CUBRID is packaged with version 5 of Curses library.
+You may need to install ncurses-compat-libs package if your system has newer version and downgrade is not possible.

     *   gcrypt Library (rpm -q libgcrypt)
     *   stdc++ Library (rpm -q libstdc++)